Genetic programming: History

-The first record of the proposal to evolve programs is probably that of Alan Turing in 1950.
+The first record of the proposal to evolve programs is probably that of Alan Turing in 1950 in "Computing Machinery and Intelligence".
 There was a gap of 25 years before the publication of John Holland's 'Adaptation in Natural and Artificial Systems' laid out the theoretical and empirical foundations of the science.
 In 1981, Richard Forsyth demonstrated the successful evolution of small programs, represented as trees, to perform classification of crime scene evidence for the UK Home Office.

-Although the idea of evolving programs, initially in the computer language Lisp, was current amongst John Holland’s students, it was not until they organised the first Genetic Algorithms (GA) conference in Pittsburgh that Nichael Cramer published evolved programs in two specially designed languages, which included the first statement of modern "tree-based" Genetic Programming (that is, procedural languages organized in tree-based structures and operated on by suitably defined GA-operators).
+Although the idea of evolving programs, initially in the computer language Lisp, was current amongst John Holland's students, it was not until they organised the first Genetic Algorithms (GA) conference in Pittsburgh that Nichael Cramer published evolved programs in two specially designed languages, which included the first statement of modern "tree-based" Genetic Programming (that is, procedural languages organized in tree-based structures and operated on by suitably defined GA-operators).
 In 1988, John Koza (also a PhD student of John Holland) patented his invention of a GA for program evolution.
 This was followed by publication in the International Joint Conference on Artificial Intelligence IJCAI-89.

 Koza followed this with 205 publications on “Genetic Programming” (GP), name coined by David Goldberg, also a PhD student of John Holland.
 However, it is the series of 4 books by Koza, starting in 1992 with accompanying videos, that really established GP.
 Subsequently, there was an enormous expansion of the number of publications with the Genetic Programming Bibliography, surpassing 10,000 entries.
 In 2010, Koza listed 77 results where Genetic Programming was human competitive.

+The departure of GP from the rigid, fixed-length representations typical of early GA models was not entirely without precedent.
+Early work on variable-length representations laid the groundwork.
+One notable example is Messy Genetic Algorithms, which introduced irregular, variable-length chromosomes to address building block disruption and positional bias in standard GAs.

+Another precursor was robot trajectory programming, where genome representations encoded program instructions for robotic movements—structures inherently variable in length.

+Even earlier, unfixed-length representations were proposed in a doctoral dissertation by Cavicchio, who explored adaptive search using simulated evolution.
+His work provided foundational ideas for flexible program structures.

 In 1996, Koza started the annual Genetic Programming conference which was followed in 1998 by the annual EuroGP conference, and the first book in a GP series edited by Koza.
 1998 also saw the first GP textbook.
 GP continued to flourish, leading to the first specialist GP journal and three years later (2003) the annual Genetic Programming Theory and Practice (GPTP) workshop was established by Rick Riolo.
 Genetic Programming papers continue to be published at a diversity of conferences and associated journals.
 Today there are nineteen GP books including several for students.